Welcome to a comprehensive list of 25 presentation design tips that work in the real world.

 For each slide you design, always think, which element do I want my audience to notice FIRST?

-Here’s the deal, your cover slide have two targets:
+Here’s the deal, your presentation cover design has two targets:

 Fancy a professional slide lay-out design that’ll help you save time for your next presentation?